 In the end of 2005 3M released is last major revision of it's hallmark Scotchgard Paint Protection Film.
 Scotchgard SGH.
 There were minor updates over the next half dozen years or so.
 It is still available but has not been updated in a number of years and will not be updated from what we have been told.
 It is harder to apply than the newer generation of films and it does not have a self-healing clear coat.
 It does hold up well in the Texas climate though and carries a 5 year warranty from 3M.

 In 2007 3M bought out one of its competitors Venture Tape Corporation for its industrial adhesives business.
 Venture Tape had a small niche product Ventureshield paint protection film.
 It was very stretchy as it was not clear coated.
 Easier to install than 3M's Scotchgard paint protection but as it was not clear coated it turned dull rather quickly.
-A lot of industry insiders had assumed 3M would kill off the brand, but here we are in 2016 and the brand is still here and the product is unchanged from 2007.
+A lot of industry insiders had assumed 3M would kill off the brand, but here we are over a decade later and the brand is still here and the product is unchanged from 2007 as fr as we are aware.
 3M positions it as a low cost entry level material.
 Given past experience and the climate here in Texas we would not recommend applying this material.
 We do still see installers using it as the cost is a fraction of the current top line materials and it is forgiving to apply, a bonus to inexperienced installers.